FabriFalasca/NonLinear_TimeSeries_Analysis/README.md

 In the script Entropy_LogisticMap.py I test this entropy quantifier on the Logistic map.

 The code has been used for our study on detection of (regional) dynamical transitions in spatiotemporal climate fields.

-Spatiotemporal complexity and time-dependent networks in sea surface temperature from mid- to late Holocene, by Fabrizio Falasca, Julien Crétat, Pascale Braconnot, Annalisa Bracco.
-Accepted for publication by the Euopean Physical Journal Plus.
-In press.
+Falasca, F., Crétat, J., Braconnot, P. et al. Spatiotemporal complexity and time-dependent networks in sea surface temperature from mid- to late Holocene.
+Eur.
+Phys.
+J. Plus 135, 392 (2020). https://doi.org/10.1140/epjp/s13360-020-00403-x